kelzenberg/code-challenge-poll/fe/README.md

   - Create a footer component, move and use the provided style
 - Welcome image and headline styles provided but not used
   - Create a welcome image and headline, use the provided styles
+- Questions page returns errors
+  - CORS error when trying to fetch data from the backend
+  - 307 (Temporary Redirect) error

 ### Missed accomplishments